iltuoconsulenteit/DocCropper-Test/README.md

 - Manually adjust the four corners of each image
 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
+- Choose how many processed images appear on each PDF page

 All JavaScript is contained in `static/app.js`.